-What do Anna Nicole Smith, JonBonét Ramsey, and the lovelorn astronaut who drove across the country have in common?
-Cari Brunelle, Hellerman Baretz's Senior Vice President, led PR efforts for matters related to their legal cases.
-Having worked with the nation's premier attorneys on many of their most high-profile lawsuits, Cari provides PR counsel to firms of all sizes on how to prepare for, generate, and manage news coverage.
+What do Anna Nicole Smith, JonBenét Ramsey, and the lovelorn astronaut who drove across the country have in common?
+Hellerman Baretz Communications Partner Cari Brunelle, who led PR efforts for matters related to their legal cases.
+Having worked with the nation's premier attorneys on many of their most high-profile lawsuits, Cari provides counsel to firms of all sizes on how to prepare for, generate, and manage news coverage.
 She frequently works with law firm management and CEOs at corporations and organizations facing bet-the-company situations, including mergers, departures, and government investigations.

-Cari has spoken at regional and national conferences on topics ranging from media training to Web 2.0 and has written numerous PR articles as well as a book chapter on crisis communications for PR News.
-She is a member of the Legal Marketing Association (LMA) and the Public Relations Society of America (PRSA) and holds a degree in journalism from the University of Virginia.
+Cari has spoken at regional and national conferences on topics ranging from media training to Web 2.0, and has written numerous articles as well as a book chapter on crisis communications for PR News.
+She is a member of the Legal Marketing Association and the Public Relations Society of America, and holds a degree in journalism from the University of Virginia.